Docteur-RS/Caoutchouc/README.md

 }
 ```

-For instance, in this tree the parser will search through the green part (mettre en rouge la 1ere partie de l'arbre)
+For instance, in this tree the parser will search through the green part
-but will not enter the red section (mettre en vert la 2eme partie de l'arbre) which is proctected by a section.
+but ##will not enter## the red section which is proctected by a section.

-To go through "section 2" you can either create a new cursor with the createCursor("cursorName", "sectionName") method and give it the section with which it needs to start.
+To go through "section 2" you can either ##create a new cursor## with the createCursor("cursorName", "sectionName") method and give it the section with which it needs to start.
-Or you can move the current cursor with the moveCursor("cursorName", "sectionName") method to the desired section.
+Or you can ##move the current cursor## with the moveCursor("cursorName", "sectionName") method to the desired section.

 -----------------------------------------------